How to Ensure Your Translated Marketing Campaign Works

 Allow Enough Time and Budget

-When compared with other types of translation, marketing translation can be very time-intensive.
+When compared with other types of translation, translating marketing campaigns can be very time-intensive.
 In marketing translation, the meaning of the text tends to be more open to interpretation.
 It’s up to the translator to create text in the target language that reflects the intended meaning of the content.
 This is particularly true for headlines, slogans and copy, as these usually require multiple revisions to get them over the line.
 Having said this, sometimes marketing translation isn’t enough and you may need to invest in transcreation to guarantee your message is heard correctly and clearly by your target audience.

 It’s easy to feel overwhelmed by the number of language service providers out there, but when you need a specialised translation, it’s important to ensure you’re working with the best.
 If you would like to find out more, check out our page about marketing translation services, or email us at email@example.com.